arman-shafiei/nextcloud-ansible/README.md

 # nextcloud-ansible

-An Ansible script used to deploy Nextcloud instance.
+An Ansible script used to deploy a Nextcloud instance.

 This script can be used to deploy a number of Nextcloud instances on different machines with different domains.

 ## Prerequisites

-You will be needing the following:
+You will need the following:

 **1-** Linux machines with Python installed.